WakiMak/trentent.github.io-forked/_posts/2016-04-05-citrix-provisioning-services-updating-vmware-tools-and-target-device-software-with-all-native-tools.md

                                           <td>
                                             <div dir="ltr">
-                                              Select the VMDK file, note the path of the Disk File and click ‘Remove’
+                                              Select the VMDK file, note the path of the Disk File and click 'Remove'
                                             </div>

                                             <div dir="ltr">